slic3r/Slic3r-Manual/src/advanced/command-line.md

 objects.
 Note that auto-arranging currently works best when all objects have similar sizes.

-### Positioning files in the G-code coordinates
+### Positioning objects in the G-code coordinates

-Input file(s) will be centered around the G-code point defined by the `--print-center` option:
+While in the graphical interface you can freely position your objects in the bed, command line provides two ways for telling position(s) to Slic3r:

+1. Use the `--print-center X,Y` option for defining a point in G-code coordinates and Slic3r will center the print around that point:

        slic3r my_model.stl --print-center 40,40

-By default, the center point is set to 100,100.
+   (By default, the center point is set to 100,100.)

+2. If you trust the coordinates of your STL file(s) and they coincide with your machine's print bed, you can use `--dont-arrange`: Slic3r will leave the input locations untouched.

+       slic3r my_model.stl --dont-arrange

+Note that the bed shape configured in the graphical interface is ignored when performing command line slicing, as it only serves as a visual guidance.

 Repairing models
 ----------------